BladeBTC/BladeBTC/README.md

 - Open ports 80, 443, 10000 (Before using the install script).
 - Latest release of this application.
 [Download Here](https://github.com/nicelife90/BladeBTC/releases)

-> This script will only work for Debian based Linux distributions. :bangbang:
+> This script will only work for Debian based Linux distributions.

 > Most recent version of Ubuntu may not work because of PHP 7.1

-> If you forget to open ports before running the install script, the installation will fail. :bangbang:
+> If you forget to open ports before running the install script, the installation will fail.

 > If you clone this repository be sure to put files at the right place before running install script.
-Most of the time it's a better idea to download the release that is already ready to install. :exclamation:
+Most of the time it's a better idea to download the release that is already ready to install.

 ## Installation